Are you tired of trying every new planning system on the market and still feeling over-scheduled, overcommitted, and overwhelmed?

 It’s my personal conviction that most people who use analog planners incorporate their digital devices anyway whether or not they admit.
 Taking advantage of the capabilities of the digital devices that power our lives makes sense.
 For this reason, I deliberately tell my students to track appointments using their digital devices.

 That’s why there is no monthly or weekly spread in Zen-Journal.
 Other analog systems contain calendar spreads: Bullet Journal suggests monthly spreads with a row for each day; Striketh.ru has a full-on grid.

-In the previous article I mentioned briefly how Zen-Journal relies on relevancy for order tasks.
+In the previous article, I mentioned briefly how Zen-Journal relies on relevance for order tasks.